pocketbroadcast/pocketbroadcast.github.io/_drafts/hombot-wlan.md

 an open wlan can be found in **TL;DR** above.
 A more appropriate connection with respect to security should be considered and can be configured either via SSH or via an update script.

-Other hacks we found in rc.local were the retreival of map information by connecting an usb stick with an empty folder `blackbox` and the execution of scripts by connecting an usb stick with an script `update.sh` containing the line `#IS_HIT_UPDATE_SCRIPT=1`.
+Other hacks I found in rc.local were the retreival of map information by connecting an usb stick with an empty folder `blackbox` and the execution of scripts by connecting an usb stick with an script `update.sh` containing the line `#IS_HIT_UPDATE_SCRIPT=1`.

 Scripts I used during this project can be found in my [github repository][datextractorrepo].